RoyalMamba/SalesTracknAnalytics/README.md

 3. Run the Flask backend: `python main.py`

-4. Run the React frontend: `npm start`

-5. Access the application through a web browser at `http://localhost:3000`.
+4. Access the application through a web browser at `http://localhost:3000`.

 Note: Make sure to configure the necessary paths and URLs in the code according to your system setup.